+The equipment will be located at various unspecified locations within in EB's Heavy Oil Central stationary source.
 The equipment is not located within 1,000 feet of the outer boundary of a K-12 school.
 Therefore, the public notification requirement of California Health and Safety Code 42301.6 is not applicable to this project.

 IV.
-PROCESS DESCRIPTION
+Process Description

-In thermally enhanced oil recovery (TEOR), natural gas is combusted in steam generators to produce steam for injection into heavy crude oil bearing strata via injection wells to reduce the viscosity of the crude oil, thereby facilitating thermally enhanced oil production.
+In thermally enhanced oil recovery (TEOR) operations, steam generators produce steam for injection into heavy crude oil bearing strata via injection wells to reduce the viscosity of the crude oil, thereby facilitating thermally enhanced oil production.